Are you getting fed up with the shortages at the grocery store?

 No laying boxes

-Minimal need for heat lamps
+Minimal need for supplemental heat

 Outside at 2 weeks

 If you’ve raised baby chicks before, then you know what kind of mess and mischief they can get into while in the brooder.
 I feel like as soon as I clean out their waterer, it’s already packed full of bedding within 5 minutes.
-The fact that red rangers only need 2 weeks of brooder time is such a plus in my book!
+The fact that Rangers only need 2 weeks of brooder time is such a plus in my book!

 Short timeframe